chrissound/XMonadLayouts/Readme.md

 ## Functionality:
 - Main rectangle that is centered.
-- Additional rows can be added in the main window.
+- Additional rows can be added in the middle column.
-- A specific ratio can be set between the two main windows.
+- Set a specific ratio between rows in the middle column can be set when there are two or three windows in the middle column.
-- You can pin the left or right to have a maximum windows.
+- Pin the left or right to have a maximum amount windows.
 (I usuall have two left pinned windows).

-If you use the cycles Module (https://hackage.haskell.org/package/xmonad-contrib-0.13/docs/XMonad-Actions-CycleWS.html) you can 'rotate' clockwise / anticlockwise all windows around the main window.
-Another super handy feature I have is some keybindings to select the 1st,2nd,3rd etc 'left/right' window to swap it with the master window.
+So for example you can pin the left column to only have a maximum of two windows, of which additional windows would accumulate on the right column.
+- Swop the left or right column with the middle column.
+- Swop or focus a window in the left or right column by the position in the column.
+For example you can focus the 3rd Window in the left column.
+- Set the left or right column width individually.

 ## Demo
 [![Video demo](http://img.youtube.com/vi/5gScoAp2BBQ/0.jpg)](http://www.youtube.com/watch?v=5gScoAp2BBQ "Video demo")